-"Sorry, Margie," I said.
-"You have to fix yourself.
+Sorry, Margie, I said to myself.
+Instead, you have the opportunity to fix yourself.
 First you'll change your posture.
-Then you'll start an exercise program and become a J'ARMer.
-Start the music!"
+Then you'll start an exercise program and become a J'ARMER.
+Start the music!

 I asked Margie if she had heard the expression, "Use it or lose it."